History of the Jews in Denmark: Post-war era

-In addition, there are two Jewish periodicals published in Danish: Rambam, published by Selskabet for Dansk-Jødisk Historie; and Alef, a journal of Jewish culture.
+In addition, two Jewish periodicals are published in Danish: Rambam, published by Selskabet for Dansk-Jødisk Historie, and Alef, a journal of Jewish culture.

 Contemporary antisemitism

-As of 2012, tolerance toward the Jewish population in Denmark has become more tenuous due to increasing anti-Israel sentiment and hostility from a growing Muslim immigrant population now numbering over 250,000.
+As of 2012, tolerance toward the Jewish population in Denmark has become more tenuous due to increasing anti-Zionist sentiment and anti-Jewish hostility.

 In February 2014, the AKVAH (Section for Mapping and Sharing of Knowledge about antisemitic Incidents) published its Report on Antisemitic Incidents in Denmark 2013.
-The report described 43 antisemitic incidents that occurred in Denmark during the year, which included assault and physical harassment, threats, Antisemitic utterances and vandalism.
-According to the report, there was no change in the level of antisemitism in the country comparing to previous years.
+The report described 43 antisemitic incidents that occurred in Denmark during the year, which included assault and physical harassment, threats, antisemitic utterances, and vandalism.
+According to the report, there was no change in the level of antisemitism in the country compared to previous years.

-The Jewish community in Denmark reported an increase in threatening messages and antisemitic assaults, caused by the 2014 Israel–Gaza conflict,.
+The Jewish community in Denmark reported an increase in threatening messages and antisemitic assaults caused by the 2014 Israel–Gaza conflict.

-In August 2014, the "Carolineskolen", a Jewish school, kindergarten and daycare complex in Copenhagen was vandalized as windows were smashed and antisemitic graffiti was sprayed on the school walls.
+In August 2014, the "Carolineskolen", a Jewish school, kindergarten and daycare complex in Copenhagen, was vandalized as windows were smashed and antisemitic graffiti was sprayed on the school walls.
 The graffiti was political in nature and referred to the ongoing conflict between Israel and Hamas in Gaza.
-Prior to this event, school officials advised parents not to allow their children to wear Jewish religious symbols in public as a result of rising reports of antisemitic harassments in Denmark.
+Prior to this event, school officials advised parents not to allow their children to wear Jewish religious symbols in public as a result of rising reports of antisemitic harassment in Denmark.
 The Jewish community in Denmark reported 29 incidents in connection with the conflict in Gaza.

 In September 2014, a Danish imam, Mohamad Al-Khaled Samha, at a mosque run by The Islamic Society in Denmark, said in a filmed lecture that the Jews are the "offspring of apes and pigs".
-In July 2014 Al-Khaled had stated “Oh Allah, destroy the Zionist Jews.
+In July 2014 Al-Khaled had stated "Oh Allah, destroy the Zionist Jews.
 They are no challenge for you.
 Count them and kill them to the very last one.
-Don’t spare a single one of them.”
+Don't spare a single one of them."